Bike Chains 2 – Chain

 Material & Manufacturing

-Chain link plates are punched out of steel sheet metal; usually carbon steel.
-Steels are alloys of iron and other elements.
+Chain link plates for modern bike chains are punched out of steel sheet metal made with carbon steel.
+Steel is an alloy of iron, carbon, and other elements.
 Carbon steel is more susceptible to oxidation (rust), corrosion and wear than other steels.
-Other steel would cost more and would require retooling by the chain manufacturers.
-On some chains link plates and other chain parts are plated with metal less suscepible to corrosion, or case hardened.
+Chromium makes steel harder and more resistant to oxidation and wear.
+Alloys harder or more resistant to corrosion than carbon steel would cost more and would require retooling by the chain manufacturers.
+On some chains link plates and other chain parts are plated with metal less susceptible to corrosion, or case hardened.

-Adam Kerin of Zero Friction cycling provides an overview of materials at pp. 9-11 in his chain longevity testing brief:
+Adam Kerin of Zero Friction Cycling provides 3mentioned and discussed in Part # 4 in this series an overview of materials at pp. 9-11 of his chain longevity testing brief:

 The most common hardness ratings are Rockwell D and Vickers.